-New belts tend to stretch during the first several times you run your engine.
-Make it a part of your normal pre-flight check to test belt deflection and re-adjust belt tension as needed.
-If you notice significant black dust on your alternator and surrounding engine area, check belt tension.
-If the belt is properly tensioned and you still experience belt dusting, it may be necessary to reduce horsepower load with the Max Charge regulator's Amp Manager, or ARS-5 regulator's Belt Load Manager.
-See your regulator manual for programming instructions.
+Your belt will tend to stretch during the first several times you run your engine.
+Make it a part of your normal pre-flight check to test belt deflection and re-adjust belt tension when needed.
+If you notice an accumulation of black belt on your alternator and surrounding engine area, check belt tension.
+If the belt is tensioned and you still experience belt dusting, it may be necessary to reduce horsepower load on your belt with the regulator's Amp Manager function (if equipped), or you may find that a different brand of belt may work more effectively with your charging system7.
+See additional information on Page 4.